tconbeer/sqlfmt/README.md

 sqlfmt is not a linter.
 It does not parse your code into an AST; it just lexes it and tracks a small subset of tokens that impact formatting.
 This lets us "do one thing and do it well:" sqlfmt is very fast, and easier to maintain and extend than linters that need a full SQL grammar.

-For now, sqlfmt only works on `select` statements (which is all you need if you use sqlfmt with a dbt project).
-In the future, it will be extended to DDL statements, as well.
+For now, sqlfmt only works on `select`, `delete`, `grant`, `revoke`, and `create function` statements (which is all you need if you use sqlfmt with a dbt project).
+It is being extended to additional DDL and DML.
+Visit [this tracking issue](https://github.com/tconbeer/sqlfmt/issues/262) for more information.

 ## Documentation